 Zinc helps the immune system fight off invading bacteria and viruses, and it also helps with wound healing.

 The National Institutes of Health report that “zinc deficiency is rare in North America and most Americans get enough zinc from the food they eat.”

-Ward noted that many common foods contain the mineral, including “lean meats such as chicken and turkey, some seafoods, whole grains and milk.”
+Many common foods contain the mineral, including lean meats such as chicken and turkey, some seafoods, whole grains and milk.

 Feed Your Gut with Probiotics & Prebiotics

 While our productive digestive system works hard processing all those nutritious meals and snacks throughout the day, it is also a vital partner to the immune system.

 About 75% of your immune-boosting activity starts in the gut, with naturally occurring healthy bacteria, fighting off bad bacteria.
 It’s important to boost the healthy bacteria with probiotics, while also providing that healthy bacteria the fuel it needs to thrive with prebiotics.
 Prebiotics are foods that contain dietary fiber.